UNINETTSigma2/documentation/storage/backup.md

 * `/nird/home/$HOME`:
   - daily snapshots for the last 7 days
   - weekly snapshots for the last 6 weeks
+  - Note that this also includes snapshots of the Fram and Saga homedir backup
 * `/nird/projects/NSxxxxK`:
   - daily snapshots for the last 7 days
   - weekly snapshots for the last 6 weeks